 Leaders continue writing and a new meeting will be help in two weeks time.
 Updates on this will be posted soon.

 As part of the COVID-19 Research Implementation Hub,

 Here you are able to find all the working documents from the different WGs for you to comment on

-If you are interested in joinig this group please register here and we will be in touch!
-We look forward to hearing from you and hope we can work together to support a strong and equitable global research response during this Pandemic.
+If you are interested in joining this group please register your interest and we will be in touch!
+We look forward to hearing from you and hope we can work together to support a strong and equitable global research response during this pandemic.